 Spend time at Imaginosity!, Dublin Children’s Museum, a unique creative space for children up to 9 and their families, inspiring young minds through play.

-Discover Bushy Park in Rathfarnham, with a duck pond and playground, and the less-visited but great St Anne’s Park on the northside, once owned by the Guinness family – the mansion burnt down but the grounds, rose garden and stream to the duck pond make it well worth the visit, and there's a café and gallery in the old stables.
+Discover Bushy Park in Rathfarnham, with a duck pond and playground, and the less-visited but great St Anne’s Park on the northside, once owned by the Guinness family – the mansion burnt down but the grounds, rose garden and stream to the duck pond make it worth a visit, and there's a café and gallery in the old stables.

 Enjoy a Liffey River Cruise – even if your children don’t take in all the facts and historical titbits, they’ll enjoy having the cobwebs blown away.